Having a small business does not necessarily mean it cannot...Read More

 An integrated point of sale solution is a robust system tailor-made and configured for the point of sales and business management needs by an expert.
 It comprises specially procured components such as the point of sale terminal, payment terminals/pin-pads, POS displays, cash drawers, receipt printers, barcode scanners, and occasionally even weight scales.
 Including a pre-configured software solution that will meet all the point-of-sales needs of the business in question.
 Plus, it will be compatible with scaling.
 An integrated POS solution will connect with most of the payment methods such as online, and various payment service providers along with other up-to-date POS trends such as mobile and online ordering.

-But the cherry is that an integrated point of sales solution provides analytics tools within a comprehensive dashboard in the form of a cloud-based central data management platform.
+But the cherry is that an integrated point of sales solution provides analytics tools within a comprehensive dashboard as a cloud-based central data management platform.
 Here, one can review sales trends, match surveillance footage, credit or cash transactions, employee shifts, POS ring-ins, and all sales actions.
 This central dashboard can provide tremendous value by providing metrics that will help increase business efficacy, operations, management and ultimately growth.
 Basically, with an integrated point-of-sale solution, a merchant can see, run and grow a business safely from a laptop.
 It will also help save time and offer the flexibility a merchant needs to make important strategic and business management decisions.
 However, a downside to an integrated POS solution is the initial upfront investment, as a conventional integrated POS solution will cost from $4,000 – $20,000, however by doing that one is most likely signing up for a smooth sail of their business lifetime!